-31.4.3.3.7 In addition to the benefit/cost analysis performed by the NYISO under this Section 31.4.3.3, the NYISO will work with the ESPWG to consider the development and implementation of scenario analyses, for information only, that shed additional light on the cost and benefit of a proposed project.
+31.4.3.3.7 In addition to the benefit/cost analysis performed by the ISO under this Section 31.4.3.3, the ISO will work with the ESPWG to consider the development and implementation of scenario analyses, for information only, that shed additional light on the benefit/cost analysis of a proposed project.
 These additional scenario analyses may cover fuel and load forecast uncertainty, emissions data and the cost of allowances, pending environmental or other regulations, and alternate resource and energy efficiency scenarios.
-Consideration of these additional scenarios will take into account the annual resource commitments of the NYISO.
+Consideration of these additional scenarios will take into account the resource commitments of the ISO.

 31.4.3.4 Cost Allocation for Eligible Projects

-As noted in Section 31.4.3.2 of this Attachment Y, the cost of a regulated economic transmission project will be allocated to those entities that would economically benefit from implementation of the proposed project.
+As noted in Section 31.4.3.2 of this Attachment Y, the cost of a RETP will be allocated to those entities that would economically benefit from implementation of the proposed project.

-31.4.3.4.1 The NYISO will identify the beneficiaries of the proposed project over a ten-year time period commencing with the proposed commercial operation date for the project.
-The NYISO, in conjunction with the ESPWG, will develop methodologies for extending the CSPP study period database as necessary for this purpose.
+31.4.3.4.1 The ISO will identify the beneficiaries of the proposed project over a ten-year time period commencing with the proposed commercial operation date for the project.
+The ISO, in conjunction with the ESPWG, will develop methodologies for extending the most recently completed CARIS database as necessary for this purpose.

-31.4.3.4.2 The NYISO will identify beneficiaries of a proposed project as follows:
+31.4.3.4.2 The ISO will identify beneficiaries of a proposed project as follows:

-31.4.3.4.2.1 The NYISO will measure the present value of the annual zonal LBMP load savings for all load zones which would have a load savings, net of reductions in TCC revenues, and net of reductions from bilateral contracts (based on available information provided by Load Serving Entities to the NYISO as set forth in subsection (v) below) as a result of the implementation of the proposed project.
-For purposes of this calculation, the present value of the load savings will be equal to the sum of the present value of the load zone’s load savings for each year over the ten-year period commencing with the project’s commercial operation date.
-The load savings for a load zone will be equal to the difference between the zonal LBMP load cost without the project and the LBMP load cost with the project, net of reductions in TCC revenues and net of reductions from bilateral contracts.
+31.4.3.4.2.1 The ISO will measure the present value of the annual zonal LBMP load savings for all Load Zones which would have a load savings, net of reductions in TCC revenues, and net of reductions from bilateral contracts (based on available information provided by Load Serving Entities to the ISO as set forth in subsection 31.4.3.4.2.5 below) as a result of the implementation of the proposed project.
+For purposes of this calculation, the present value of the load savings will be equal to the sum of the present value of the Load Zone’s load savings for each year over the ten-year period commencing with the project’s commercial operation date.
+The load savings for a Load Zone will be equal to the difference between the zonal LBMP load cost without the project and the LBMP load cost with the project, net of reductions in TCC revenues and net of reductions from bilateral contracts.

-31.4.3.4.2.2 The beneficiaries will be those load zones who experience net benefits measured over the first ten years from the proposed commercial operation date for the project.
-If the sum of the zonal benefits for those zones with load savings is greater than the revenue requirements for the project (both load savings and revenue requirements measured in present value over the first ten years from the commercial operation date of the project) the NYISO will proceed with the development of the zonal cost allocation information to inform the beneficiary voting process.
+31.4.3.4.2.2 The beneficiaries will be those Load Zones that experience net benefits measured over the first ten years from the proposed commercial operation date for the project.
+If the sum of the zonal benefits for those Load Zones with load savings is greater than the revenue requirements for the project (both load savings and revenue requirements measured in present value over the first ten years from the commercial operation date of the project), the ISO will proceed with the development of the zonal cost allocation information to inform the beneficiary voting process.